kernel0x/bundlesaver/README.md

 Any developer knows about bundles and their size limitations, but despite this, we repeatedly encounter the insidious TransactionTooLargeException.
 But there is a solution!
 Introducing, BundleSaver!

 ### How to solve the problem of large data in Bundle?
 The problem can arise in large applications with deeply nested screens and complex states.
 When a Binder transaction exceeds 1 MB, a TransactionTooLargeException will occur.

-### How does it work?
+What to do?
 1. In onSaveInstanceState, serialize the bundle into a set of bytes and write it to disk (and Map).
 2. In onRestoreInstanceState, deserialize it back into a bundle and restore the state.
 3. Upon exiting the screen, delete the file.